perez987/Broadcom-wifi-back-on-macOS-Sonoma-with-OCLP/README.md

 ---

-### January 2024 note: macOS Sonoma 14.4. beta breaks OCLP patch
+### February 2024: macOS Sonoma 14.4. beta breaks OCLP patch

 In the beta versions of macOS 14.4, Apple has modified parts of the Wi-Fi stack and OCLP root patch has stopped working so the Fenvi and Broadcom Wi-Fi are no longer operational.